Mariotta Haliburton

-Mariotta or Maryon or Marion Haliburton, Lady Home (circa 1500–circa 1563) was a 16th-century Scottish noblewoman.
+Mariotta or Maryon or Marion Haliburton, Lady Home (c.1500 – c.1563) was a 16th-century Scottish noblewoman.
 She varied the spelling of her forename between Mariotta, Marion, and Mary.
 She is remembered for her defence and negotiation of the surrender of Hume Castle after the Battle of Pinkie when the castle was surrounded by an English army.
 Afterwards she continued to struggle for the rights of her people at the village of Hume in the Scottish Borders, writing both to the English commander and the Scottish leader.

 Family

 Mariotta was the daughter of Patrick Haliburton of Dirleton Castle and Christine Wawane.
 She and her sisters Janet and Margaret were Patrick's heirs when he died in 1515.
 She married George, Lord Home before 7 April 1529.
 Their children included;